Readability Formulas

 “Today, I went to the ________ and bought some bread and peanut butter.
 I knew it was going to rain, but I forgot to take my ________, and got wet on the way.”

-The teacher instructs the students to fill in the blanks with words that they think best fits the passage.
+The teacher instructs students to fill in the blanks with words that they think best fits the passage.
 Both context in language and content terms are essential in most cloze tests.
 While the context provides clues, the specific words preceding and following the blanks are important.
 For instance, the word “bread and peanut butter” suggests a place like “store,” “shop,” or “market.”
 The second blank can be filled with “umbrella” or “raincoat.”

 A study conducted across 500 schools in 2018 found that students who regularly practiced with Cloze Tests improved their reading comprehension by an average of 15% compared to those who didn’t.